Home » London » Postal Museum Tickets

 What to expect at Postal Museum

-When you visit the Postal Museum, you can expect to delve into the history of communication, hear some crazy stories from mail carriers, and see vintage stamps and posters.
+When you visit the Postal Museum, you can delve into the history of communication, hear some crazy stories from mail carriers, and see vintage stamps and posters.

 You can also explore the museum’s underground Mail Rail, a 100-year-old underground network of tunnels that is now open to the public as a 15-minute miniature train ride.